freenas/freenas-docs/userguide/services.rst

 settings only take effect after the client and server negotiate a new session.

-.. note:: Do not set the *directory name cache size* as an :guilabel:`Auxiliary parameter`.
+.. note:: Do not set the *directory name cache size* as an :guilabel:`Auxiliary Parameter`.
 Due to differences in how Linux and BSD handle file descriptors, directory name caching is disabled on BSD systems to improve performance.